micro-community/development/design/logger.md

 ## Overview

 Logger must provide minimal interface to write logs at specific levels with specific fields.
-Now blows up with many helper funcs that all logger implementations needs to support.

 ## Implemenations

-Now we have 4 implemntations:
+We have 4 implemntations:
 * micro internal that writes to console and also to internal in-memory ring buffer
 * zap
 * logrus